codeplaysoftware/intel-llvm-mirror/sycl/doc/GetStartedGuide.md

 as well as CUDA to be installed, see
 [NVIDIA CUDA Installation Guide for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).

-Currently this was only tested on Linux with ROCm 4.2, CUDA 11 and a GeForce GTX 1060 card.
+Currently this was has only been tested on Linux with ROCm 4.2.0, CUDA 11 and a GeForce GTX 1060 device.

 ### Build DPC++ toolchain with support for ESIMD CPU Emulation